Why use a Tour Guide?

-We first visited the North Highlands back in 2004 and travelled the North Coast 500 – except it wasn’t marketed as the NC500 back then.
-We scoured out guidebooks and planned our route, driving round and skimming the surface of what lay before us.
-Beautiful yes, but did we understand what we were seeing – resoundingly NO!
+We first visited the North Highlands back in 2004 and travelled the North Coast 500 - except it wasn't marketed as the NC500 back then.
+We scoured our textbooks and planned our route, driving round and skimming the surface of what lay before us.
+Beautiful yes, but did we understand what we were seeing - resoundingly NO!

-Move forward 15 years – and after numerous visits to the area resulting in a final move – we have visited, revisited, interviewed local people and formally studied this beautiful unspoilt area and can now pull back the different layers of the vista, and explain what we see in front of us.
+Move forward to today – and after numerous visits to the area resulting in a final move – we have visited, revisited, interviewed local people and formally studied this beautiful unspoilt area and can now pull back the different layers of the vista, and explain what we see in front of us.

 So, what is the value of a tour guide?